melissamcewen/glass_spider/README.md

 ### Style
 Sample styles are done with Markdown formatted commenting for use in Markdown-based [Styleguide](https://github.com/davidhund/styleguide-generators) generators.

+#### Command Line Compilers
+These are recommended if you are an advanced user comfortable on the command line
+* [Libsass](http://sass-lang.com/libsass): available in various flavors, Node is probably the most popular
+* Compass

 ### Other Plugins
 To use popular plugins that are not-SASS based, utilize a compiler that supports them.